-7. Displays may not be distributive in nature.
-No sound amplification equipment may be used in the designated area.

-8. Representatives of organizations or individuals may communicate anywhere in the designated area.

-9. Representatives of organizations or individuals must clearly identify themselves to Harper students.

-10. Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
-Smoking is also prohibited.

-11. The solicitation of funds, the sale of goods or services, or advertising for the sale of goods or services is prohibited except:

-- a. by student organizations as part of a bona fide fundraising activity for the organization; and - b. by a tax-exempt charitable organization.

-12. The distribution of literature that is obscene or pornographic is prohibited.

-13. The individual or organization is responsible for prompt payment of any damage to the College property.

-14. The College may assume a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office or Director of Student Activities.
-In the event of such a violation, the College may cancel the balance of the reserved time.

-15. In the event that an organization wishes to rent the entire lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten days prior to the scheduled date.

-16. Violation of the regulations shall result in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
+- 7. Displays may not be distributive in nature.
+No sound amplification equipment may be used in the designated area. - 8.
+Representatives of organizations or individuals may communicate anywhere in the designated area. - Representatives of organizations or individuals must clearly identify themselves to Harper students. - Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
+Smoking is also prohibited. - 11.
+The solicitation of funds, the sale of goods or services, or advertising for the sale of goods or services is prohibited except: - a. by student organizations as part of a bona fide fundraising activity for the organization; and - b. by a tax-exempt charitable organization, if approved by Student Activities. - 12.
+The distribution of literature that is obscene or pornographic is prohibited. - 13.
+Literature may be sold and contributions solicited in the designated areas. - 14.
+The individual or organization is responsible for prompt payment of any damage to the College property. - 15.
+The College may assume a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office or Director of Student Activities.
+In the event of such a violation, the College may cancel the balance of the reserved time. - 16.
+In the event that an organization wishes to rent the entire Student Lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten days prior to the scheduled date. - 17.
+Violation of the regulations shall result in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three months, whichever is longer, by service of acancellation notice in writing upon the person making the reservations.
 If there is a dispute as to the facts causing the violation, the party contesting the cancellation notice may, within five days of the cancellation, request the Vice President of Student Affairs to hold a meeting with the aggrieved party and the College office cancelling the reservation to review the alleged violation.

+For a service for non-Harper for-profit groups call 847.925.
+6000 to inquire about kiosk fees through the Facilities Manager at the Information Center.

+Non-Solicitation Policy

+Employees of the College are required at all times to perform their duties in such a manner that they present a proper and official image to the community and avoid the activities that may result in personal or private gain.
+Toward that end, class lists and any other data about students are to be utilized solely for College instructional, administrative, advising/counseling and business purposes.
+Use of this information for personal or business solicitation is strictly prohibited.